Introduction

 - Mapping – A short summary of the number of tables and columns that this unit exports.

-The tool bar provides actions to add, edit or remove export units.
-These actions are also available through a context menu.
+The toolbar provides buttons to add export units, edit mappings for existing export units, or remove export units.
+These actions are also available through a right-click context menu.

-A user can easily change the order of export units using drag and drop.
+You can change the order of the export units using drag and drop.

 Export Unit Tab

-The Export Unit Tab shows the mapping configuration of the collection export to a SQL file or database.
-It also provides previews and live logs for exports.
+The Mappings button opens an Export Unit tab which shows the mapping configuration of the MongoDB collection to tables in a SQL file or database.
+The Export Unit tab also provides previews and live logs for exports.

 Initial Collection Scan